-In Defense of Fearlessly Making Things Up Posted by Malachi Rempen on May 9, 2016 in Uncategorized
+In Defense of Fearlessly Making Things Up Posted by Malachi Rempen on May 9, 2016 in Archived Posts

 Speaking a language is about communication, and communication is about successfully conveying a message.
 Ergo hence therefore (yes, I may have taken Logic 101 in college), speaking a language, foreign or not, is generally about finding the easiest way to deliver a message.
 Words in a language are specifically designed to be mutually comprehensible – the idea is, if we can both agree that a word means a certain thing, we communicate that thing by saying the word.
 Are you still following me?
 I’m talking about semantics, bro.